jeffhandley/strickland/packages/strickland/README.md

 ## Validating Objects

 We've demonstrated quite a bit of flexibility validating single values with Strickland, including seeing a glimse of composition using the `every` validator.
-But every application need to validate objects.
+But every application needs to validate objects.
 Let's see how Strickland can do this.

 We will start by illustrating what object validation might look like with no additional Strickland features.
-This example
+This example will validate a person's first name, last name, and birth year.

 ``` jsx
 import validate, {required, length, range, every} from 'strickland';